Rape Crimes Defined, Common Defenses and Rape Penalties

 Statutory Rape Laws

-The crime of statutory rape refers to sexual intercourse with a minor (someone below the age of consent).
+The crime of statutory rape refers to sexual intercourse or other specified types of sexual contact with a minor (someone below that state's age of consent).
 Minors who are below the age of consent cannot legally consent to having sex.
-This means that sex with them violates the law even if they signal their agreement.
+This means that sexual contact with minors (by adults) violates the law regardless of whether the minor gives a signal of agreement.

 Defenses to a Rape Charge

 One of the frequent defenses to a rape allegation is misidentification of the perpetrator.
-For example, if a man is accused of a rape that occurred in Denver on November 1, he can present evidence that he was actually in Phoenix on that day.
+For example, if someone is accused of rape, they may be able to provide a solid, verifiable alibi that shows that they were in a different place when the act occurred.

-When the alleged offender and victim were personally acquainted beforehand, the most common defense is that the victim consented.
-In some instances, such as a date rape involving two individuals who had been drinking alcohol, the issue of consent can become murky or complex.
+Consent is by far the most common defense to crimes of sexual assault; when the alleged offender and victim were personally acquainted beforehand, the most common defense is that the victim consented.
+In some instances, such as a date rape involving two individuals who had been drinking alcohol, the issue of consent can become murky and difficult to prove.

 Penalties for Rape

-The punishment for any form of rape is generally a lengthy prison sentence, the specific duration of which will be based on the laws of your state.
-In addition, a convicted defendant normally will have to register as a sex offender for life.
+Law enforcement agencies and criminal courts take sex crimes seriously.
+Any form of rape conviction generally results significant criminal charges, which can include a lengthy prison sentence, the specific duration of which will be based on state laws.
+In addition, a convicted rapist will normally be required to register as a sex offender for life.